-This function should be called at the beginning of every program running on A-Core core controllers.
+This function should be called up at the beginning of every program running on MD88 core controllers.
 It provides default initialization and configuration of the various I/O pins, interrupt vectors, sets up expanded DOS I/O, and provides other processor-specific updates needed at the beginning of every program.

-There are certain default pin modes and interrupt settings which may need to be changed based upon the application.
+There are certain default pin modes and interrupt settings you might wish to change.
 With that in mind, the basic effects of ae_init are described below.
-For details regarding register use, refer to the AMD Am188ES Microcontroller User's manual.
+For details regarding register use, you will want to refer to the AMD Am188ES Microcontroller User's manual.

 - Initialize the upper chip select to support the default ROM.
 The CPU registers are configured such that: - Address space for the ROM is from 0x80000-0xfffff (to map MemCard I/O window) - 512K ROM Block size operation. - Three wait state operation (allowing it to support up to 120 ns ROMs).
-With 70 ns ROMs, this can actually be set to zero wait state if increased performance is required (at a risk of stability in noisy environments).
+With 70 ns ROMs, this can actually be set to zero wait state if you require increased performance (at a risk of stability in noisy environments).
 For details, see the UMCS (Upper Memory Chip Select Register) reference in the processor User's manual.